clusternet/website/content/zh-cn/docs/configuration/feature-gates.md

 - `FailOver`: Migrates workloads from not-ready clusters to healthy spare clusters.
 Setting on `clusternet-scheduler` side.

+- `FeasibleClustersToleration`: Indicates whether to tolerate failures on feasible clusters for dynamic scheduling with predictors.
+This helps improve scheduler's performance on dynamic scheduling with predictors.
+Setting on `clusternet-scheduler` side.

 - `FeedInUseProtection`: Postpones deletion of an object that is being referred as a feed in Subscriptions.
 Setting on